SRISLAB/srislab.github.io/README.md

 # SRIS-Lab

-This is the home page of SRIS Lab.
+This is the home page of SRIS Lab from South China University of Technology.
-This website template is based on [a bog template](http://www.cssmoban.com/cssthemes/6751.shtml) from [cssmoban.com](http://www.cssmoban.com/).